Prorated Rent Calculator

 - Pick your move-in or move-out date.

-- Check how many days there are in the month of your move-in (if you are not sure, you can find the necessary information in the section called ).
+- Check how many days there are in the month of your move-in (if you are not sure, you can find the necessary information in the section called the months' length).
 Note this number down.

 - Count the number of days in the month that you will occupy the apartment.